Berberine might just be one of the best supplements you’ve never heard of.

 List of medications that work well with berberine and ones that I frequently use on my patients:

-- Metformin: Metformin is widely prescribed for insulin resistance and can help in certain cases.
-It is, however, a relatively weak medication compared to the others below.
+- Metfor: Metformin is widely prescribed for insulin resistance and can help in certain cases.
+It is, however, a relatively weak medication compared to the others below. min

-- GLP-1 agonists: This powerful medication can help reduce weight, lower leptin levels and lower insulin levels.
+- GLP-1 agonists: This powerful medication can help reduce weight, lower leptin levels, and lower insulin levels.

-- SGLT-2 inhibitors: This medication works to actively lower blood glucose levels by eliminating them from your body via the urine.
+- SGLT-2 inhibitors: This medication works to actively lower blood glucose levels by eliminating them from your body via urine.
 This directly results in lower blood sugar and lower insulin levels.

-- T3 thyroid hormone: T3 helps sensitize the body to insulin, boosts mitochondrial function (increasing metabolism) and can help treat leptin resistance as well.
+- T3 thyroid hormone: T3 helps sensitize the body to insulin, boosts mitochondrial function (increasing metabolism), and can help treat leptin resist as well. ance

 There is no such thing as a magic weight loss supplement or medication.